iamamirsalehi/cryptocurrency-price/README.md

 ## Let's see how it works

-If you want to get the long price of USDT you can us like this
+If you want to get the long price of USDT you can use like this

 ```php
 <?php